-What I love about these cake pops are the colors.
-I think the perfect color for Easter is pastel.
+What I love about these cake pops are the colours.
+I think the perfect colour for Easter is pastel.
 Soft, tender, sweet, loving.
 Just the way it should be with these petite Easter egg cake pops.

-You don’t have to look for candy melts in pastel colors.
+You don’t have to look for Candy Melts in pastel colours.
 It might be hard.
-In fact you can just mix it with a lot of white candy melts plus a few pieces of candy melts in a solid color, like red, orange, yellow, purple, green, blue… It can go as light or deep as you want.
+In fact you can just mix it with a lot of white Candy Melts plus a few pieces of Candy Melts in a solid colour, like red, orange, yellow, purple, green, blue… It can go as light or deep as you want.

 If it’s your first time making cake pops, do not be intimated.
 I am happy to share some tips and experiences that I’ve gone through along the many times I’ve made these adorable treats.